Sizzlefrost/invisible-mod-tools/README.md

 Renames Invisible, Inc. mod folders from their steam names (e.g. `workshop-1711205484`) to their mod names, edited to be compatible with the game's Mod Manager (e.g. `Advanced_Cyberwarfare`).

-Useful for when you want to look up code in another mod, but don't remember which of the `workshop-XXXXXXXX` folders that mod was.
+Useful for when you want to look up code in another mod, but don't remember which of the `workshop-XXXXXXXXX` folders that mod was.

+v2: now also adds a workshop field to `modinfo.txt` (e.g.`workshop = 1711205484`); stores Steam Workshop ID of the mod for compatibility with Date Tracker mod.

 ### Usage:
  - Drop `nameMods.bat` in your `InvisibleInc/mods` folder